Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like registry_get_key or registry_search.
-The description does not mention context or exclusions.
+No guidance on when to use this tool versus alternatives like registry_get_key or registry_search.
+No preconditions, limitations, or when-not-to-use information is provided.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.